 - Course types: 4-credit Gen Ed (BS) and 1-credit seminar

-- Eligible students: First generation, first-year life science majors (animal sciences, biochemistry & molecular biology, biology, environmental sciences, microbiology, pre-veterinary science & CNS exploratory track students interested in declaring a life sciences major)
+- Eligible students: First generation, first-year life science majors (animal sciences, biochemistry & molecular biology, biology, environmental sciences, microbiology, neuroscience, pre-veterinary science & CNS exploratory track students interested in declaring a life sciences major)

 - Learn more about the program